 All of these clauses provide some direction on the search for NCs.
-Because ISO/IEC 17025 is not a perfect document, it neglects to specify that these same clauses can also be used to search for In fact, it "PNCs" as well. dedicates an entire clause on what to do when a nonconformance discovered is (identified).
+Because ISO/IEC 17025 is not a perfect document, it neglects to specify that these same clauses can also be used to search for "PNCs" as well.
+In fact, it dedicates an entire clause on what to do when a nonconformance is discovered (identified).
 It has only recently included wording on what to do when a "PNC" is discovered.